coastalwhite/intro-power-analysis/src/aes/modeling.md

 keys), 192 (\\(2^{192}\\) different keys) and 256 (\\(2^{256}\\) different keys)
 bits key variants, this leaves just \\(2^{12}\\), \\((3 \cdot 2^{11})\\) and
 \\(2^{13}\\) key possibilities left, respectively.
-These are massive differences, which will allow us to break [AES] in just a few seconds.
+These are massive differences, which allows us to break [AES] in just a few seconds.

 How does it work?
 Please read back [How AES Works - Shifting](./workings.md#shifting) for one second and see if you find what we can exploit, when have a value before this step happens.
-As it mentions this, step is needed to prevent __attacking each column individually__.
+As it mentions this, the step is needed to prevent __attacking each column individually__.
 Since we can now produce a value before this step is done.
 We can attempt to break parts of the key one at the time.
-The parts of this key are called sub-keys and they are 1 byte in size.
-This means we can take sum of different values for the sub-keys instead of the product.
+The parts of this key are called sub-keys, and they are 1 byte in size.
+This means we can take the sum of different values for the sub-keys instead of the product.

 ## Putting this together

 Let us make a model of the memory states power usage.
 This model should provide us with a number that should [correlate] with the power traces at the point of which this first [SBox](./workings.md#substitution) step is done.
-This leaves us with a longstanding memory state which is dependant on both the key and the input string.
+This leaves us with a longstanding memory state which is dependent on both the key and the input string.
 Two items we both preferred for our [leakage model] as explained in [Memory-based models](./cpa.md#memory-based-models).
-The [Python] code for performing our model on a single byte input string using a single byte from the key (also called a subkey) is the following.
+The [Python] code for performing our model on a single byte input string using a single byte from the key (also called a sub-key) is the following.

 ```python
 {{#include code/common.py:hyp_fn}}